 Canine Influenza (University of California-Davis Shelter Medicine Program)

-Canine Influenza Virus: Detection, Sampling and Statistics (Cornell University Veterinary Diagnostic Laboratory)
+Canine Influenza Virus (Cornell University Veterinary Diagnostic Laboratory)